CVS Pharmacy Logo

 CVS Pharmacy Logo 2016-present

-Following the parent company’s name, the commercial and pharmaceutical network CVS Health received a new identity.
-The design now includes a miniature heart in front of the ‘CVSpharmacy’ keynote, where the developers removed the oblique line but returned the red color.
+The commercial and pharmaceutical network CVS Health received a new identity following the parent company’s name.
+The design now includes a miniature heart before the ‘CVSpharmacy’ keynote, where the developers removed the oblique line but returned the red color.
 The heart has a geometric shape and is distinguished by angular protrusions.
-This version was provided by the New York brand agency Siegel + gale.
+This version was provided by the New York brand agency Siegel + Gale.

 CVS Pharmacy: Interesting Facts

-CVS Pharmacy, part of CVS Health, is among the largest pharmacy chains in the U.S. Since its start 1963 in Lowell, Massachusetts, CVS has transformed from a small store into a major health solutions provider.
+CVS Pharmacy, part of CVS Health, is among the largest pharmacy chains in the U.S. Founded in 1963 in Lowell, Massachusetts, CVS has transformed from a small store into a major health solutions provider.

 1. Name Meaning: CVS stands for “Consumer Value Stores,” reflecting its goal to offer value and convenience to customers.